shortpoet/Shortpoet/Shortpoet/VueClient/src/components/Blog/Articles/learning-to-unit-test-en.md

 The unit thing is the tricky part and also the beauty.
 I had to refactor much of my code into more defined units to be easily testable.
 This made me learn so much, that as a largely self-taught dev, I had missed along the way.

 Most could boil an egg.
 The day you're bored and decide to get out the stopwatch (the one on your phone will do in a pinch if you happen to have the time on your hands 😉).
 You learn exactly what a difference a minute can make, or perhaps starting with cold or boiling water.
 The variations could be endless, much like with code.
 So you test, find your preference, and set a contract with your future self to do it right.
-Eventually, it becomes like second nature, memory, as we know, is both physical as well as metaphysical.
+Eventually, it becomes like second nature.
+Memory, as we know, is both physical as well as metaphysical.

 ---

 One anecdote - in one version of my methods, code that was causing the browser to hang was due to not having caught a difference in file extensions.
 Logically, the PNG was taking up far more compute that the JPEG and hence the hang.
-I figured it was because of the dependencies, or maybe some misconfiguration on my part.
+I had figured it was because of the dependencies, or maybe some misconfiguration on my part.
 Nope.
 Just a file extension.
 Well, in the future, that test will keep me sane.

 ---